zo0o0ot/speaker-page/content/slides/getting-net-interactive/index.md

 ## Cons
 - Still in development - rough edges
-- Embedding and sharing interactivity limited outside of GitHub/VS Code/Visual Studio
+- Embedding and sharing interactivity requires a few confusing steps
 - Troubleshooting issues can be a pain
 - Understanding differences from Jupyter can be be tough
 - Codespaces support is buggy sometimes